pyranges/pyranges/README.md

   - featureful
   - pythonic/pandastic
   - supports chaining with a terse syntax
-  - uses Pandas DataFrames, so the whole Python data science stack works on PyRanges.
+  - uses Pandas DataFrames, so the whole Python data science stack works on PyRanges

 ## Paper/Cite